Select an OCR site

 This resource gives some examples of PALS that could be used to help students' understanding of the Component 2 exam requirements.

-A guide to six sport and exercise psychology research studies including an outline of the theories on which they are based, procedures followed, key findings and possible conclusions.
+A guide to six sport and exercise psychology research studies including a look at their procedures, key findings and possible conclusions.

 A poster for use in classrooms or at open evenings.

 Full of engaging tasks, this workbook will help students get to grips with the eight debates in the specification.
 It complements the Debates - Teacher guide resource.